 - December 28: Admitted to Hospital No. 1, U.S.A., Gen’l Hosp.
 Nashville, Tenn.
 Diagnosis “Simple flesh wound of right side.”

-- January 31: Appears on a roll of prisoners of war at Nashville, Tenn..
+- January 31: Appeared on a roll of prisoners of war at Nashville, Tenn..
 Remarks “Forwarded to Louisville, KY.”
-(Listed as being a 1st Lieutenant)
+(Listed as being a 1st Lieutenant).

-- Ira B. Sadler registered to vote in McLennan County, Texas.
+- Ira B. Sadler registered to vote in McLennan County, TX.